tanwanjern/playground-framer/README.md

 A playground intended for experimentation with Framer Motion, React and Tailwind

 ## Origin
 This repository is part of my monthly frontend challenge.
-In this challenge, I will clone an advanced animation landing page, in order to practice and improve my frontend animation skills.

 - **January 2022**: A partial clone of a Google Stories landing page, created with Framer Motion and GSAP.